 - complete innocence

-When we take a look at the characteristics of human needs on all of those levels, and then analyze our own lives, the direction of our actions becomes obvious, together with kinds of decisions we should make.
-People always try to realize themselves through the highest level they can comprehend intellectually, but the fact remains that no one is fixed on just one motivational level and that people are realizing themselves through numerous levels in parallel, mostly through the highest and all or some of the lower ones.
-That will certainly be the case if the person hasn’t realized the stage of emotional maturity that a certain level brings.
-Namely, most people are able to intellectually comprehend very high motivational levels, and thus create a belief that they are able to live according to those levels.
-One of the reasons for this is that higher levels seem much more attractive than lower ones, so most people will be drawn to them.
+When we look at the characteristics of human needs on all of those levels and then analyze our own lives, the direction of our actions becomes obvious, together with the kinds of decisions we should make.
+People always try to realize themselves through the highest level they can comprehend intellectually.
+Still, the fact remains that no one is fixed on just one motivational level and that people realize themselves through numerous levels in parallel, mainly through the highest and all or some of the lower ones.
+That will undoubtedly be the case if the person hasn’t realized the stage of emotional maturity that a certain level brings.
+Namely, most people can intellectually comprehend very high motivational levels and thus create a belief that they can live according to those levels.
+One of the reasons for this is that higher levels seem much more attractive than lower ones, so that most people will be drawn to them.

-However, emotional development is not able to automatically follow the intellectual or spiritual development, because emotional development needs concrete life experience, and that takes time.
-Person can grow intellectually and spiritually through learning and meditation, separated from every day life, but they simply cannot develop emotionally in such way.
+However, emotional development is not able to automatically follow intellectual or spiritual development, because emotional development needs concrete life experience, and that takes time.
+A person can grow intellectually and spiritually through learning and meditation, separated from everyday life, but they simply cannot develop emotionally in such a way.
 Emotional development needs concrete relationships with other people and experiences gained through such relationships.
-That’s why “spiritual teachers” or instructors that lack such emotional relationships cannot teach others how to realize harmonious emotional relationships.
-The degree of emotional (and also spiritual) development of person who avoids concrete relationships with other people is questionable.
-There are some people that posses certain kinds of talents or spiritual capabilities which push them in the roles spiritual teachers, but because of their emotional immaturity they will be unable to perform aspects of their roles that demand from them to positively influence other people by their example.
+That’s why “spiritual teachers” or instructors who lack such emotional relationships cannot teach others how to realize harmonious emotional relationships.
+The degree of emotional (and also spiritual) development of a person who avoids concrete relationships with other people is questionable.
+There are some people who possess certain kinds of talents or spiritual capabilities that push them into the roles of spiritual teachers, but because of their emotional immaturity, they will be unable to perform aspects of their roles that demand them to positively influence other people through their example.

-If the person has experienced and lived through just some aspects of a certain level, but they haven’t achieved the degree of emotional maturity which that level brings, they will sooner or later have to compensate for this shortage.
+If a person has experienced and lived through just some aspects of a certain level but hasn’t achieved the degree of emotional maturity that this level brings, they will sooner or later have to compensate for this shortage.
 They would, therefore, have to live through all aspects of that level to be able to achieve the adequate degree of emotional maturity that each level brings.
 One cannot escape any developmental phase.
-If our age, our intellectual or spiritual development has directed us towards higher level needs, but we haven’t fully lived through lower needs, we will just have to go through that later.
-Many adults sometimes act childishly, because they haven’t achieved certain level of emotional maturity when it was time for that.
-This is often a cause of so-called “middle-age crisis” where persons of both sexes “go crazy” and act as adolescents, much to the surprise of their environment.
-If we haven’t lived our sexuality, gained the appropriate material status or got affirmation from our environment, we will try to get it sooner or later.
-That’s why it is useful to use this model of human motivation while choosing our goals or making decisions, because it provides us with some sort of orientation map that can direct our actions towards our real, and not illusionary needs.
+If our age and intellectual or spiritual development have directed us towards higher-level needs, but we haven’t fully lived through lower needs, we will have to go through that later.
+Many adults sometimes act childishly because they haven’t achieved a certain level of emotional maturity when it is time for that.
+This is often a cause of the so-called “middle-age crisis,” where persons of both sexes “go crazy” and act like adolescents, much to the surprise of their environment.
+If we haven’t lived our sexuality, gained the appropriate material status, or got affirmation from our environment, we will try to get it sooner or later.
+That’s why it is helpful to use this model of human motivation while choosing our goals or making decisions: it provides us with some orientation map that can direct our actions towards our real, and not illusionary, needs.

-Even "spiritual teachers" have human needs and sometimes their role enables them to satisfy the needs they were not able to satisfy before.
-Sometimes they use their position to misuse their power or to compensate for their own emotional hurts by immersing themselves in some kind of grandomania.
+Even “spiritual teachers” have human needs; sometimes, their role enables them to satisfy the needs they were not able to satisfy before.
+Sometimes, they use their position to misuse their power or compensate for their emotional hurts by immersing themselves in some egomania.
 Who needs 93 Rolls Royces?
 Someone who wants to prove something, first to themselves and then to others, someone who was very poor (first level need) and now needs compensation for their poverty.
-Why does someone become authoritative leader of a spiritual group and supports the authoritative political leader?
-Because this person has not satisfied his third level needs - one parent or both of them didn't allow him to manifest his personal power in adolescent years.
+Why does someone become an authoritative leader of a spiritual group and support the dictatorial political leader?
+This person has not satisfied his third-level needs – one or both parents didn’t allow him to manifest his personal power in his adolescent years.

-For someone to be able to develop emotionally in a harmonious and quick way, without extensive expansion and stalling on certain phase (which can sometimes take a whole lifetime), it is best to achieve the ninth level experientially as soon as possible.
-Awareness of one’s unity with God has a healing effect and speeds up the processes of emotional development, while shortening the phases of emotional compensation.
-For that reason, it is useful to utilize systems for personal development that are available today and comprehend the original source of our beings as soon as possible.
-That would accelerate developmental processes, but acceleration requires maximum effort and responsibility .
+For someone to develop harmoniously and quickly, without extensive expansion and stalling on certain phases (which can sometimes take a whole lifetime), achieving the ninth level experientially as soon as possible is best.
+Awareness of one’s unity with God has a healing effect and speeds up emotional development processes while shortening the phases of emotional compensation.
+For that reason, it is helpful to utilize systems for personal development that are available today and comprehend the original source of our beings as soon as possible.
+That would accelerate developmental processes, but acceleration requires maximum effort and responsibility.

-I consider such structure of Graves’ model to be the final.
-Each developmental process starts from self-recognition that goes through series of phases, from partial to total self-awareness.
-Final self-recognition usually takes the form of awareness of self to be the manifestation of God, and each life process as being a manifestation of God.
-New process can begin after such level of awareness, but every life process ends where it begun – in it’s original divine source.
-Although Graves’ model is attractive to contemporary psychologists and explorers of human consciousness because it looks "scientific" and possesses brilliant clarity, further research and additions to this model will inevitably lead to the discovery of original source of human being as spiritual or divine, because the highest levels of human needs are spiritual needs.
-For that reason, it is important to introduce spiritual aspects of human beings into Graves’ model, because it is simply not complete without them.
-Knowledge of spiritual aspects of human existence already exists - it can be found in spiritual traditions.
-They all share the common knowledge of human’s original unity with God, or knowledge about the processes that lead towards such insight and its’ realization in every day life.
-Those processes can be found in four higher motivational levels – unconditional love, processes of meditation and inner purification, processes of freeing from suffering through "enlightenment" - awareness of universal Unity - and processes leading to complete self-realization through achieving inner innocence, i.e. freeing oneself from subtle feelings of guilt.
+I consider my improvements to Graves’ model to be the final.
+Each developmental process starts from self-recognition and goes through a series of phases, from partial to total self-awareness.
+Final self-recognition usually takes the form of awareness of self to be the manifestation of God and each life process as a manifestation of God.
+A new process can begin after such a level of awareness, but every life process ends where it has started – in its original divine source.
+Although Graves’ model is attractive to contemporary psychologists and explorers of human consciousness because it looks “scientific” and possesses brilliant clarity, further research and additions to this model will inevitably lead to the discovery of the original source of human beings as spiritual or divine because the highest levels of human needs are spiritual needs.
+Therefore, it is vital to introduce spiritual aspects of human beings into Graves’ model because it is simply not complete without them.
+Knowledge of spiritual aspects of human existence already exists – it can be found in spiritual traditions.
+They all share the common understanding of humans’ original unity with God or knowledge about the processes that lead towards such insight and its realization in everyday life.
+Those processes can be found in four higher motivational levels: unconditional love, meditation, inner purification, freeing from suffering through “enlightenment” – awareness of universal unity – and processes leading to complete self-realization through achieving inner innocence.

-So, on the ninth motivational level, that was mostly unfamiliar to researches, we realize the process of going back to the state of original unity with God.
-The sixth, the seventh and the eight level are concerned with processes of gradual connecting and matching higher consciousness, but the ninth level orients developmental processes directly towards the return to the state of complete inner innocence that facilitates stable contact with one’s core being.
-After such experience, person can start with new developmental process, but it will have the same phases and it will again lead to some previously unknown aspect of the same goal.
+So, on the ninth motivational level, which was unfamiliar primarily to researchers, we realize the process of returning to the original unity with God.
+The sixth, seventh, and eighth levels are concerned with gradual connecting and matching higher consciousness.
+Still, the ninth level orients developmental processes directly towards the return to the state of complete inner innocence that facilitates stable contact with one’s core being.
+After such an experience, a person can start with a new developmental process, but it will have the same phases, and it will again lead to some previously unknown aspects of the same goal.